 Due to our extensive operations in China, our business, results of operations, financial condition and prospects may be influenced to a significant degree by economic, political, legal and social conditions in the PRC or changes in government relations between China and the United States or other governments, such as the ongoing trade war between the United States and China.
+There is significant uncertainty about the future relationship between the United States and China with respect to trade policies, treaties, government regulations and tariffs.
 China's economy differs from the economies of developed countries in many respects, including with respect to the amount of government involvement, level of development, growth rate, control of foreign exchange and allocation of resources.
 While the PRC economy has experienced significant growth over the past four decades, growth has been uneven across different regions and among various economic sectors of the PRC.
 The PRC government has implemented various measures to encourage economic development and guide the allocation of resources.
 Some of these measures may benefit the overall PRC economy, but may have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations that are currently applicable to us.
 In addition, in the past the PRC government implemented certain measures, including interest rate increases, to control the pace of economic growth.
 These measures may cause decreased economic activity in the PRC, which may adversely affect our business and results of operation.
-More generally, if the business environment in the PRC deteriorates from the perspective of domestic or international investment, or if relations between China and the United States or other governments deteriorate, our business in the PRC may also be adversely affected.
+More generally, if the business environment in the PRC deteriorates from the perspective of domestic or international investment, or if relations between China and the United States or other governments deteriorate, our business in the PRC and United States may also be adversely affected.